Recall: The Knowledge Game

 - Video and/or audio recorder (optional)

-- Discuss with students television game shows that require contestants
+- Discuss with students television game shows that require contestants to

-mini-encyclopedias about ancient civilizations.
+resources are mini-encyclopedias about ancient civilizations.

-- Have students divide into research teams, each of which is responsible for
+- Have students divide into research teams, each of which is responsible

-making notes about one of the following ancient civilizations:
+for making notes about one of the following ancient civilizations:

 - Abbasid Caliphate